-Parameter Description disabled If true, the image button will be disabled (not respond to the mouse). image The image to show, specified as an asset. listener A listener that can respond when this component is used to submit the form.
+Parameter Description disabled If true, the image button will be disabled (not respond to the mouse). image The image to show, specified as an asset. selected A property updated if the button is clicked. tag The value assigned to the selected property if the button is clicked.